 On the road to the arrival of breakthrough technology short and medium-term process efficiency gains will provide important climate change benefits.

-In 2019 the worldsteel Board of Directors has agreed to a new industry wide drive named step up.
+In 2019 the worldsteel Board of Members agreed to a new industry wide drive named step up.

 This multistep process covering raw materials, energy input, yield and maintenance can be used to support improvements in mill operations to efficiency levels commensurate with the steel industry’s top performers.